 Archives, unlike library materials, are unique items which means they can only exist in one location.
 Researchers wishing to use them will, therefore, have to travel to that location.
 To ensure preservation of this unique material, archival repositories exist across the UK.
 Repositories provide supervised access to archival material and staff are on hand to help you use the various finding aids that individual repositories will have developed to aid researchers in finding material.

 The National Archives 'Discovery' site incorporates a directory of archival repositories in the UK which provides contact details and links to the websites of individual repositories.

 Given the complex nature of where archives can end up, there are a number of search engines which have been created to help researchers find archives across the UK.
 These search engines allow you to search catalogue descriptions of archival material, not the text of original documents.
 You will usually not be able to see images of the original documents.
 For this, you would need to travel to the holding repository to access the original physical item.

 The National Archives co-ordinates access to repositories all over the UK.
-Their ‘Discovery’ site features browse and search facilities allowing you to identify repositories, find contact details and addresses, and see what archival collections are held where.
+Their ‘Discovery’ site features browse and search facilities allowing you to identify what archival collections are held where.
 It’s usually the best place to start.

 There are also resources to help you locate archives overseas.
 Archives Portal Europe helps you find material from different European countries.
 It also helps you find information on archival repositories throughout Europe.
 The US National Archives (NARA) website includes a directory of American archive repositories which provide contact details and links to individual repositories and information on their holdings.